 This course covers the study of management principles, theories and techniques for leadership in a fire department.
 Topics include oral and written communications, group dynamics and safety practices relating to the fire service.
+Available via Internet only.

 FSC 294 Fire Prevention Principles